sam0x17/lencode/README.md

 let pubkey2 = Pubkey::new_unique();
 let pubkeys = vec![pubkey1, pubkey2, pubkey1, pubkey1, pubkey2]; // Duplicates

-// Encode with deduplication - saves significant space let mut buffer = Vec::new();
+// Pubkeys REQUIRE deduplication - they will error without it let mut buffer = Vec::new();
 let mut encoder = DedupeEncoder::new();
 for pubkey in &pubkeys {